SickGear/SickGear.Docker/README.md

   containrrr/watchtower
 ```

-The last two parameters define names of the containers you want to watch.
 By default Docker launches containers under randomized names.
 If you want to change your SickGear container to a certain name You need to add a `--name <containername>` to the run command.
 For example:
 ```
 docker run \
   --name sickgear